wymeditor/wymeditor/docs/writing_plugins/api.rst

 =======================

 Get the selected container.

-Returns ``false`` if no selection.
+Returns ``false`` if no selection or if a single container cannot be obviously distinguished.

-This is currently supposed to be used with a collapsed selection only.

 ``getRootContainer()``
 ======================